[Third] Sugae Masumi walked in Oga Peninsula - Encountered a major earthquake [Akita Prefecture]

 - access:

-- Public transportation: Approximately 30 minutes walk from Wakimoto Station on the JR Oga Line, or by taxi
+- Public transportation: Approximately 30 minutes on foot from Wakimoto Station on the JR Oga Line, or take a taxi

-- Car: Approximately 25 minutes from Akita Expressway Showa Oga Peninsula IC
+- By car: Approximately 25 minutes from Showa Oga Peninsula IC on the Akita Expressway

 GOOGLE MAP